abelgacem/topix-jk-site-it/docs/categories/_security/list/security/whatis/mfa.md

 ---

 # Definition
+- Acronym for Multi Factor Authentication.
-- Users must authenticate with another a second source of trust (eg. samrtphone:sms, samrtphone:app)
+- Users must authenticate with a second source of trust

+# Source of trust
+- samrtphone sms, mail or app
+- computer mail, app or message.